smithijk/vcf_fdw_postgresql/README.md

 ```
 Notes:

 * You are able to join these foreign data tables with ordinary data tables.
-The test scripts included herein test this capability.
+The test scripts included here test this capability.

 Disclaimer
 ==========